 Tuesday, April 30, 2013

 The Saints had a pretty solid team and with a better coaching staff and avoiding key injuries, maybe the Saints make the NFC Playoffs in 79.
 But all of these things happening weren’t because they were real good, but the Rams weren’t in the first half of 79.
-Because they were real beat up in 1979.
-With all sorts of key injuries in the backfield, offensive line, receivers and on defense as well.
+Because they were real beat up in 1979 with all sorts of key injuries in the backfield, offensive line, receivers, and on defense as well.

 The second half of the 79 Rams season were the real Los Angeles Rams that year.
 Because they got their players back and found their starting quarterback in Vince Feragamo.
 Who not only got healthy, but took over the starting QB position.
-They figured out who they were offensively with Feragamo.
-A running ball control team, with both short, middle and vertical threats in the passing game.
+They figured out who they were offensively with Feragamo: a running, ball control team, with both short, middle and vertical threats in the passing game.

-Which meant defenses including the great Pittsburg Steelers in Super Bowl 14.
-Because the Rams could run the ball with either Wendell Tyler or Cullen Bryant, but could also beat you deep with Vince Feragamo in the passing game.
+With the Rams becoming balanced on offense, it meant defenses including the great Pittsburg Steelers in Super Bowl 14, had to adjust, because the Rams could run the ball with either Wendell Tyler or Cullen Bryant, but could also beat you deep with Vince Feragamo in the passing game.
 And had a defense that only the great Steel Curtain Steelers were better than in 79.
-The 79 Rams were a 12-4 or 13-3 team on paper that were even better than the Dallas Cowboys in the NFC.
-But with all of their injuries, we didn’t see the great Rams team until the second half of 79 and in the playoffs.

 The Intelligent Channel: Michael Lind- 'The Global Roots of The 2008 Economic Crash'